BYU-CS-260/Docker-Setup/README.md

 ```
 10. Go to your web browser (Crome, Safari or Edge) and enter "localhost" into the URL bar.
 You should be able to see your index.html file rendered.
 ![](images/index.png)

+## Congratulations!
+You can now create other web pages in this directory and you can view them in your web browser.